What Is the 5S Process: 11 Visualizations That Explain It Best

 Remember that “sustain” keeps it all together.

 5S in the Office

 The graphic is circular in nature because the first four steps are ongoing and not a one time event.
 Sort, Straighten, Shine and Standardize are continually happening.
 Sustain is the glue that holds it all together.
 You have to sustain the other four steps in order to really be living 5S.
 Sustain is the piece that makes the other four habits.

 A Brief Overview of 5S

 5S is a ways to improve workplace organization.
-It is a 5 step process used to create a Leaner and more efficient working environment.
+It is a five-step process used to create a leaner and more efficient working environment.
 5S can be done as a stand-alone effort or as part of a larger Lean initiative.